abidjamil/React-Native-Boiler-Plate/README.md

 ```bash
 If you love this boilerplate, give us a star, you will be a ray of sunshine in our lives :)
 ```

+ # App Center Configuration

+The project is configured with Microsoft App Center for Crash Analytics.
+It will also helpout to distribute your application with QA Team.
+Futhermore, CI/CD can be implemented easily.

+ You can App Secret from `android\app\src\main\assets\appcenter-config.json` File.
 ## Libraries Installed